nboldhq/docs/src/hosting/references/environment-variables-reference.md

 MICROSOFT_AZURE_STORAGE_ENDPOINT=http://localhost:10000/devstoreaccount1
 # (string) Name of the container that hosts catalog templates pictures (Has to be created manually), for instance "sttemplatespictures".
 Defaults to "sttemplatespictures".
 MICROSOFT_AZURE_STORAGE_TEMPLATES_PICTURES_CONTAINER=sttemplatespictures
-# (string) Name of the container that hosts screenshots generated from the UI when GitHub alerting is enabled (Has to be created manually), for instance "stscreenshots".
-Defaults to "stscreenshots".
-MICROSOFT_AZURE_STORAGE_SCREENSHOTS_CONTAINER=stscreenshots

 # Microsoft Cosmos DB
 # Nosql database used to manage user and organization data.